MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/manual-intervention.md

 | **Control options** | See [Control options](../../process/tasks.md#controloptions) |

 The **Manual Intervention** task does not perform deployment actions directly.
-Instead, it allows you to pause an active deployment within an environment, typically to perform some manual steps or actions, and then continue the automated deployment tasks.
+Instead, it allows you to pause an active deployment within a stage, typically to perform some manual steps or actions, and then continue the automated deployment tasks.
 For example, the user may need to edit the details of the current release before continuing; perhaps by entering the values for custom variables used by the tasks in the release.